FESOM/fesom2_doc/doc/general_configuration/general_configuration.rst

 Section &machine
 ================

--n_levels = 2 number of hierarchy level for mesh partitioning -n_part   = 12, 36 number of partitions on each hierarchy level, the last number should optimal corresponds with the number of CPUs per computational node
+- **n_levels = 2** number of hierarchy level for mesh partitioning
+- **n_part   = 12, 36** number of partitions on each hierarchy level, the last number should optimal corresponds with the number of CPUs per computational node